MicrosoftDocs/customer-insights/ci-docs/audience-insights/apis.md

 | PATCH<br/>/api/instances/{instanceId}/manage/relationships | 1.
 Relationship name can only include letters, numbers, and underscores. <br/><br/> 2.
 Relationship name must be unique.<br/><br/> 3.
 Cardinality can have only two values: "OneToMany" or "ManyToOne". <br/><br/> 4.
 There are only four possible relationship types: SingleKeyRelationshipOrigin, SingleKeyRelationshipDestination, DataSourceLineageOrigin, DataSourceLineageDestination. <br/><br/> 5.
 Both the FromEntity and ToEntity must be the names of entities that actually exist in the instance. <br/><br/> 6.
 Both the FromAttribute and ToAttribute must actually exist as attributes of the FromEntity and ToEntity. |
 | PATCH<br/>/api/instances/{instanceId}/manage/relationships/{relationshipName} | Same limitations as above, except #2 doesn't apply here, since the name was already validated during creation (while this action is an update). |

-## Functionalities served with the Customer Insights Segmentation APIs
+## Functionalities served through Segmentation APIs

 1. Use APIs for managing segments: Create, update, get, and delete segment definitions.
 Also activate and deactivate segments.
 2. Use APIs for querying: Get specific parts of a segment.
 3. Use APIs for searching and querying specific segment member data.

-See the **SegmentManagement** table on the [Customer Insights Swagger webpage](https://global.api.ci.ai.dynamics.com/swagger/index.html).
+See the **SegmentManagement** table on the [API reference](https://global.api.ci.ai.dynamics.com/swagger/index.html).